 Choose a grade level.
 Review the Developmental Levels handout in order to choose an appropriate song and level of accompaniment.
 Make sure the vocal part is in a comfortable range for your age group.

 Choose at least 4 instruments to accompany the song.
 At least two of the instruments must be pitched instruments.
 At least one of them must be a xylophone or metallophone.
+One must be the instrument you drew at the beginning of the course.
 You may supplement these with any of the classroom instruments in 112A.
 They do not all have to be "Orff instruments."